 In recent years, our pre-teen has preferred frozen pizzas made by Daiya and Tofurky.

-And oh my goodness, the whole family wonders why we got away from this for so long.
+Oh my goodness, the whole family wonders why we got away from this for so long.

-Homemade pizza is most delicious!
+Homemade pizza is most delicious, that’s for sure.

 When we make pizza homemade,

 the whole family can enjoy the same pizza together.

 Even with dairy-free cheese across the board, it’s that yummy!